How to Cook Frozen Tamales (Fresh or Cooked Instructions)

 Frozen Tamales FAQ

-What if you don’t have enough tamales to fill the pot?
 You can use extra corn husks or aluminum foil to fill in the empty space and keep them upright.
 Don’t lay them down because the fill could spill out.

-Do you thaw frozen tamales before cooking?
 Nope!
-You can reheat frozen tamales or steam uncooked frozen tamales while their still froze.
+You can cook frozen tamales or steam uncooked frozen tamales while they’re still frozen.

-What if too much steam is escaping from the pot?
 You can cover the top of the pot with aluminum foil, make a small hole in the center, secure lid tightly, and steam per instructions.

 Mexican cookbook called Mexican Tamales Made Meatless with a collection of vegan tamales recipes.